Q. What are my options for the COVID-19 vaccine?

-- People younger than 16 years old (it has not yet been fully tested on this age group)
+- Children 11 and younger (it has not yet been fully tested on this age group)

 - People currently ill with COVID-19 and are isolating, people with symptoms who are isolating, or people who have been exposed to COVID-19 and are quarantining.
 This is to protect the staff and other patients in the vaccine clinic.
 You can get your vaccine once your isolation or quarantine is completed.

 Q. Once I get vaccinated, will I receive any sort of documentation to show that I have received the COVID-19 vaccine?

 A. You will receive a COVID-19 Vaccination Record Card after getting your vaccine.
 If you are getting a two-dose vaccine, the card will remind you of when you will need to return for your second dose.
 You will need to bring the card with you when you return for the second dose so that it can be documented on the card.